DevYemi/Whatsapp-Clone/README.md

 ![image](/public/img/readme1.png)

 After copying the config, open the src dir in the root dir then open the backend dir and create a "firebase.js" file there.
-Paste the copied API keys into "firebaseConfig" const and save the file
+Paste the copied API keys into "firebaseConfig" const and save the file.
+Your firebase.js file must look exactly like the one displayed in the image attached below.

 ![image](/public/img/readme2.png)